shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Key Scenes.md

 -   Ersatzica leaves behind her wolf skin, Magystra steals it
 -   Ersatzica’s shop burns down
 -   Lemilay rejects Ersatzica, and chooses fake Ersie (Magystra)
--   Mudrich and Ersie test out the drums
 -   Awoomoon tasks them to build lookout posts
 -   Cat Ersatzica is asked what she is, and she says she’s a wolf
 -   Cat Ersatzica learns to use her cat claws in a unique way for inventing